kappelanderson/library/README.md

-# Vanilla JavaScript Library
+# Library
-A simple library where you can add books remove and check or uncheck the reading status: https://www.theodinproject.com/lessons/node-path-javascript-library
+A library app where you can add books remove and check or uncheck the reading status: https://www.theodinproject.com/lessons/node-path-javascript-library

 # Used React features:
 - Constructor